ozairs/apigateway/istio/README-routing.md

     ```
     Notice that there are two deployments, `fancave-teams` and `fancave-teams-beta`.
 These deployments represent two seperate microservices instances.
 When you have no routing rules, any of these microservices are invoked.
 When you configure routing rules, such as routing based on a label (`version: beta`) then Istio can always route to the microservice that contains the same label.
 In the following steps, you will observe how to influence the service mesh with routing rules based on HTTP header and Kubernetes labels.

-2. Deploy a logging policy that will capture key metrics from the fancave-teams microservice.
-You can watch these logs to observe which microservice is invoked.
+2. Navigate to the `istio` folder.
+Deploy a logging policy that will capture key metrics from the `fancave-teams` microservice.
+You can examine these logs to observe which microservice is invoked.
     ```
     kubectl apply -f log-entry.yaml
     ```

 3. Run some sample requests again, and examine the log entries
     ```
+    ../scripts/test-api.sh -f $PWD/config.cfg oauth application
+    ../scripts/test-api.sh -f $PWD/config.cfg sports-oauth teams <<< "<access_token>"

     kubectl logs -f -n istio-system -l istio-mixer-type=telemetry -c mixer | grep "accesslog" | grep '"destination":"teams"'

     {"level":"warn","time":"2020-02-19T22:29:50.143637Z","instance":"accesslog.instance.istio-system","destination":"teams","destinationVersion":"beta","latency":"3.7895ms","responseCode":200,"responseSize":9195,"source":"istio-ingressgateway","user":"unknown"}